 Check bite: Have the patient gently and slowly bite down to be sure opposing teeth do not move the repositioned tooth.

 Splint the reduced tooth

-Prepare the flexible splint material as directed (eg, for Coe-PakTM periodontal paste, thoroughly blend a 1:1 ratio of base and catalyst and roll into a cylindrical [sausage] shape using your moistened, gloved fingers).
+Prepare the flexible splint material as directed by the manufacturer, particularly the recommended ratio of base and catalyst and degree of mixing, and roll the resultant putty into a cylindrical (sausage) shape using your moistened, gloved fingers.

 Maintain the tooth in position within the socket.